-- 76. The Obligated Entry Capacity will be reduced at the donor ASEP by the incremental quantity at the recipient ASEP.
+- 79. Substitution analysis will continue by increasing the flow (in the assessment scenario) at the recipient ASEP by the level of the Incremental Obligated Entry Capacity. - 80.
+The Obligated Entry Capacity will be reduced at the donor ASEP by the incremental quantity at the recipient ASEP.
 Where the Substitutable Capacity at the donor ASEP is less than the incremental capacity then further donor ASEPs will be used.
-These will be selected according to paragraphs 63 66.
-Where this impacts on flow, rebalancing will be undertaken at the least interactive ASEP(s) to the recipient ASEP. - 77.
+These will be selected according to paragraphs 63-71.
+Where this impacts on flow, rebalancing will be undertaken at the least interactive ASEP(s) to the recipient ASEP. - 81.
 The Obligated Entry Capacity at donor ASEPs will progressively be reduced until either: - the Incremental Obligated Entry Capacity requirement request is satisfied; or - all Substitutable Capacity (see paragraph 22) has been substituted; or - further capacity cannot be substituted without exceeding an exchange rate of 3:1.
-In this case the process will move to the assessment of potential substitutions across zones. - 78.
+In this case the process will move to the assessment of potential substitutions across zones. - 82.
 After all within zone assessments have been completed, i.e. as defined by the above paragraph, any unsatisfied incremental requests will be considered with donor ASEPs from alternative zones.
-Donor ASEPs will be considered in order of pipeline distance from the recipient ASEP (nearest first). - 79.
-At each stage of the process, e.g. when moving to an additional donor ASEP the individual donor ASEP to recipient ASEP exchange rate will be determined. - 80.
+Donor ASEPs will be considered in order of pipeline distance from the recipient ASEP (nearest first). - 83.
+At each stage of the process, e.g. when moving to an additional donor ASEP the individual donor ASEP to recipient ASEP exchange rate will be determined. - 84.
 All substitutions shall be subject to a limit on the maximum permitted exchange rate of 3:1.
 This means that where analysis shows that more than 3 units of capacity are required from a donor ASEP to create 1 unit at the recipient ASEP then the substitution shall be rejected above this limit.
-However, to the extent that some capacity can be substituted at, or lower than, 3:1, substitution will be permitted for that quantity of capacity. - 81.
-Notwithstanding paragraphs 80 above, and 82 below, when a donor ASEP exchange rate greater than 3:1 is encountered the process will cease with the previous donor ASEP; i.e. the last donor ASEP with an exchange rate no greater than 3:1. - 82.
-To validate results, National Grid may, at its sole discretion, consider further donor ASEPs.
-As ASEPs are considered in order of interactivity with the recipient ASEP it is unlikely that any subsequent donor ASEPs will satisfy the exchange rate cap. - 83.
+However, to the extent that some capacity can be substituted at, or lower than, 3:1, substitution will be permitted for that quantity of capacity. - 85.
+Notwithstanding paragraphs 84 above, and 86 below, when a donor ASEP exchange rate greater than 3:1 is encountered the process will cease with the previous donor ASEP; i.e. the last donor ASEP with an exchange rate no greater than 3:1. - 86.
+To validate results, National Gas Transmission may, at its sole discretion, consider further donor ASEPs.
+As ASEPs are considered in order of interactivity with the recipient ASEP it is unlikely that any subsequent donor ASEPs will satisfy the exchange rate cap. - 87.
 The obligations (and hence flows) for all potential capacity substitutions shall be verified by network analysis.
 Where such analysis is deemed to result in a "failed" network, the flow at the donor ASEP(s) (and hence the quantity of capacity substituted from the donor ASEP(s)) shall be adjusted until the network does not fail or there is no more capacity available to substitute.
 In this event the residual investment shall be identified.